-There are 168 campsites with enough variety to suit anyone's tastes (87 sites have electricity).
+This large campground has a lot of campsites with enough variety to suit anyone's tastes (including sites with electricity).
 There are two modern shower buildings and a sewage dump station in the campground.
 Advance campsite reservations can be booked through the park reservation system.
 Half of the campsites are still available for self-registration on a first-come, first-serve basis.
 Two camp pads and rest rooms are accessible to the mobility-impaired.

 Several hiking trails challenge the outdoor lover at Geode.
 The main trail starts at the north end of the lake and follows it all the way to the dam.
 This trail is accessible from several picnic areas along the lake.
 Another trail begins at the dam on the west side of the lake and ends at picnic shelter number one.
 A trip around the lake is possible on these trails.

 The prime attraction of the 1,640-acre park is Lake Geode, a 187-acre lake built in 1950.
 Over the years, the lake has become well known for excellent fishing for largemouth bass, bluegill, crappie, channel catfish, bullhead, red-eared sunfish.

 "Hey!
 Come on, we're going out to Geode!"
 This is repeated time after time in southeast Iowa as families and friends pack picnic baskets and swimsuits and head for a fun day in the sun at one of southeast Iowa's most popular state parks.